Voice & Platform Copy

 - About (2600 chars max): use the Thor 1-paragraph voice, followed by:

-What I'm working on now: — Formalizing Category τ in Lean 4 through TauLib (open source, 445 modules, 125k lines) — The 7-book Panta Rhei monograph series (Amazon KDP) — 234 typed claims with explicit scope labels across mathematics, physics, life, and metaphysics — Public assessment protocols for structured first-pass review of the framework All work is public.
+What I'm working on now: — Formalizing Category τ in Lean 4 through TauLib (open source, manifest-pinned release metrics) — The 7-book Panta Rhei monograph series (Amazon KDP) — 234 typed claims with explicit scope labels across mathematics, physics, life, and metaphysics — Public assessment protocols for structured first-pass review of the framework All work is public.
 Every derivation is inspectable.
 Every prediction is computable. panta-rhei.site - Featured section: pin 3 items

 - The site — panta-rhei.site